w3f/PSPs/psp-uri.md

 authority = [userinfo@]host[:port]
 ```

-For SRUI, the format is defined as
+For SURI, the format is defined as

 - schema: TBD
   - `polkadot` or `substrate` or something more generalized?